huggingface/diffusers/README.md

 ### In-painting using Stable Diffusion

 The `StableDiffusionInpaintPipeline` lets you edit specific parts of an image by providing a mask and a text prompt.
-It uses a model optimized for this particular task, whose license you need to accept before use.

-Please, visit the [model card](https://huggingface.co/runwayml/stable-diffusion-inpainting), read the license carefully and tick the checkbox if you agree.
-Note that this is an additional license, you need to accept it even if you accepted the text-to-image Stable Diffusion license in the past.
-You have to be a registered user in 🤗 Hugging Face Hub, and you'll also need to use an access token for the code to work.
-For more information on access tokens, please refer to [this section](https://huggingface.co/docs/hub/security-tokens) of the documentation.

 ```python
 import PIL